blackjackalgamingfb/HadesOverhaulQOL/README.md

 ### Completed
 1. Broker Update Mod Phase 1 - Added a reverse buy feature to the Broker
-2. Broker Update Mod Phase 1.5 - Added code and functionality for bulk testing (x1, x10, x100)
+2. Broker Update Mod Phase 1.5 - Added code and functionality for bulk testing (x1, x10, x100).
+3. Broker Update Mod Phase 2 - Add bulk multiplier buttons for the Broker. (x5, x10, x25, x50, x100, x250, x500).
+4.

 ### In progess
-1. Broker Update Mod Phase 2 - Add bulk multiplier buttons for the Broker. (x5, x10, x25, x50, x100, x250, x500)
+1. Broker Update Mod Phase 2.5 - Add bulk multiplier UI tweaks.
 2. Ghost Admin Update - Add new items to Contractor (Will mostly be in run items such as urn upgrades, trove upgrades, additional gemstones, darkness, etc..)
 3. Mirror upgrades - Add more levels to the mirror, adjust prices, adjust bonuses.
 4. Mirror Fusion - Add a 3rd option that fuses options 1 and 2 per row.